decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 ## Close the UI

-Users can close the UI by clicking on the margins outside the UI.
-It's also a good practice to add a button on your UI to close it, in case the user doesn't realize how to close it.
+Users can close the UI by clicking anywhere on the margins outside the UI.

+It's a good practice to also add a button on your UI for closing it, to provide a more obvious way to do it.

-You might also want to set the UI to invisible when a specific event occurs, for example when a new match of a game starts.
+You might also want to close the UI automatically when a specific event occurs, for example when a new match of a game starts.

 To do this, simply set the `visible` property of the main `UIScreenSpaceShape` component that wraps the UI to _false_.